SamWhited/typo/README.md

 The width in pixels (don't specify the units) of the cover image displayed above the post.
 This overrides `site.cover_width` if present.

+    page.edge_fonts: nil

+An [Adobe Edge Fonts](https://edgewebfonts.adobe.com/) line to import.
+Eg.
+`advent-pro;aladin`.
+This does _NOT_ override the site specific option; instead, it loads the fonts in addition to any site wide fonts.

     page.excerpt: nil

 Overrides the post excerpt that will be shown on the index page.
 If this is not